GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

   1. The source database table does not have a primary key
   2. The primary key value was not present in the change stream data
   3. The record was deleted on Cloud Spanner and the deleted record was removed from Cloud Spanner due to lapse of retention period by the time the record was to be reverse replicated.
+  //TODO
+  1. Check the skipped files table
+  2. Check the progress tables
+  3. Check the GCS create time - is file created after the pipeline already started reading file of further windows?
+  4. Check the data_seen table to see if there was data for that window, then check GCS, if file does not exist- raise a bug

 #### There is higher load than the expected QPS on  spanner instance post cutover